WeihangWANG/Conv-MLP/model/README.md

 To verify the different overlap rates, you can change the number of patches parameter in `mixer.py`.
-Specifically, change the 9 to the corresponding number.
+Specifically, change the dimension 9 of the bottleneck layer to the corresponding number of patches.